Mightydeeze/mini_ex/mini_ex5/README.md

 #### Click to [Stop the invasion!](https://cdn.rawgit.com/Mightydeeze/mini_ex/mini_ex_main/mini_ex5/Excercises/empty-example/index.html)
 #
 #### Object Oriented: In progress
+When you think of objects in the real world and compare them with similar objects in the digital world, some properties might be missing. (although in some cases it may have even more properties in the digital world due to augmentations.)
 #
 #### My coding process:
 In my coding process I focused on the **"class"** syntax due to the requirements of this mini exercise although I could have made the task in other easier ways.
 As in Daniel Shiffmans coding challenge [#46.1](https://www.youtube.com/watch?v=hacZU523FyM) & [#46.2](https://www.youtube.com/watch?v=xTTuih7P0c0), he creates whole new **js**-files instead of using **class**.
 By choosing **classes** instead, I had a hard time figuring out how to make the objects (bullets and obstacles) collide with each other.
 And when they finally collided, all the obstacles would be removed.